roman-milk/roman-milk.github.io/rhonda-and-seattles-damp-air.md

  ++++++++++++++++++

  Jared is still fucking Rhonda only he doesn't know that I know and he still doesn't know about Pam and me.
 Rhonda doesn't know about Pam either and Pam doesn't know that Rhoda and I had our little talk and that Rhonda keeps me informed of when she and Jared are going to get together.
 The day after Rhonda and I talked I came home from work and handed her an envelope.
-She opened it to find a round trip ticket to Seattle: Report_Story #2
+She opened it to find a round trip ticket to Seattle: